t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Not all HTTP or CoAP URIs are dereferencable, e.g., when the target resource does not exist.

 Event:
-: An affordance that can potentially be used to obtain information about what happened to an Object.
+: An affordance that can potentially be used to (recurrently) obtain information about what happened to a Thing, e.g., through server push.

 Form:
-: A hypermedia control that enables a client to change the state of a resource or to construct a query locally.
+: A hypermedia control that enables a client to construct more complex requests, e.g., to change the state of a resource or perform specific queries.

 Forward Proxy:
 : An intermediary that is selected by a client, usually via local configuration rules, and that can be tasked to make requests on behalf of the client.